SIMEXP/fmriprep-denoise-benchmark/content/research_report/report_ds000030.md

 Residual effect of motion on connectomes generated with MIST atlas.
 Each data point represent different resolution.
 MIST atlas includes some coarse parcels (< 64 ROIs) that are not practical for compression.
-The outliers here are driven by the 7, 12, 20 ROIs version of the atlas.
+The 7, 12, 20 ROIs version of the atlas were excluded from plotting as these versions drives the outliers in these measures.
 ```
 ````